Teaching AI literacy in math class: 6 practical activities

 Physical data shuffling and pattern recognition (grades 3-8): Students watch hands shuffle data on paper, making abstract statistical concepts concrete in 10 minutes.
 This works particularly well when introducing probability or statistical variability.

-Decision tree construction: Validated in MDPI Education Sciences, students construct decision trees to classify data, understanding how AI follows algorithmic rules rather than human-like thinking.
+Decision tree construction: Students construct decision trees to classify data, understanding how AI follows algorithmic rules rather than human-like thinking.
 A middle school class might build a decision tree to classify quadrilaterals, recognizing how the algorithm makes decisions at each branch.

 Once students grasp these ideas through hands-on activities, they can begin exploring AI tools directly.
 Platforms like SchoolAI and its Spaces feature let you create guided AI experiences where students apply their new understanding, asking critical questions about how the AI reaches conclusions.